 In 1985 Albert’s property company managed to persuade the Royal Commission for the Exhibition 1851 to sell them the freehold of the building and spent more than five years of restoring and renovating the estate to its original glory.

 The building has six stunning reception rooms, a billiard room, a dining room that can accommodate 32 people for dinner, 8 bedrooms, 9 bathrooms, 4 kitchens, an indoor swimming pool with three showers, 4 guest powder rooms, a magnificent gym, wine cellar, and a gated private drive.
 The roof garden overlooks Kensington garden and Hyde Park.

 Come and enjoy seeing the splendour and magnificence of this historic mansion.
 A unique historic house show-around.

 A charge of £6 per person will apply and advance booking is required for the historic house tour London.

 To book tickets, please email firstname.lastname@example.org

-The historic house will be not be open in 2020 due to renovation works.
+2020 opening dates to be confirmed.
 The show around duration is approximately 30 minutes, with tea, coffee and cake served at the end.